denten-books/plain-text/0-chapter.md

 The contemporary life of the mind is supported by complex systems and by institutions that are often beyond an individual's powers of understanding and control.
-In almost a decade of teaching critical computing in the humanities, I routinely encounter smart and sophisticated people who feel hopelessly alienated from the tools of their everyday intellectual activity.
+In almost a decade of teaching critical computing in the humanities, I routinely encountered otherwise informed people who nevertheless felt hopelessly alienated from the tools of their everyday intellectual activity.
 I suspect that much of the metaphysical angst directed against computation in general is really a symptom of that basic alienation.
 Contemporary knowledge workers stare into small black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

 Critical theory, at its best, aims to see "the human bottom of non-human things" [@horkheimer_critical_1982, 143].
 Materialist critique, in the Marxist